szunami/blog-1/2017-03-14-data-types.html.md

 }
 ~~~

-This declares two types: `Some`, which can have anything as a contained value,
+This first declares two types: `Some`, which can have anything as a contained
-and `None`, which is empty. `Some` is essentially a nearly infinite set, of
+value, and `None`, which is empty. `Some` is essentially a nearly infinite set,
-which many things are elements, but `None` is not.
+of which many things are elements, but `None` is not.

 `Option` is a type which includes `Some` and `None` both.
 All `Some`s are
 `Options`, and all `None`s are `Option`s, and all `Option`s are either a `Some`